-Trustees/Governors Academies Parent/carer Regularly review attendance data and help school leaders focus support on the children who need it Continued support as for children at risk of becoming persistently absent and: Where absence becomes persistent, put additional targeted support in place to remove any barriers.
+Trustees/Governors Academies Parent/carer

+Regularly review attendance data and help school leaders focus support on the children who need it Continued support as for children at risk of becoming persistently absent and: Where absence becomes persistent, put additional targeted support in place to remove any barriers.
 Where necessary this includes working with partners.
 Where there is a lack of engagement, hold more formal conversations with parents and be clear about the potential need for legal intervention in future.
-Where support is not working, being engaged with or appropriate, work with the local authority on legal intervention.
-Where there are safeguarding concerns, intensify support through statutory children's social care.
-Work with other schools in the local area, such as schools previously attended and the schools of any siblings Work with the school and local authority to help them understand their child's barriers to attendance.
+Where support is not working, Work with the school and local authority to help them understand their child's barriers to attendance.
 Proactively engage with the formal support offered - including any parenting contract or voluntary early help plan to prevent the need for legal intervention.

+being engaged with or